warslett/table-builder/docs/en/value_adapters.md

 ```

 ## <a name="PropertyAccessAdapter"></a>Property Access Adapter
-Property Access Adapter is dependent on `symfony/property-access` and allows you to select the value using a Symfony
-Property Access property path.
+Property Access Adapter allows you to select the value using a Symfony Property Access property path.
 ```php
 use WArslett\TableBuilder\ValueAdapter\PropertyAccessAdapter;